anikseu/sentiment-analysis-machine-learning/README.md

 The sentiment analysis algorithms included in this repository use the Bag of Words approach.
 Each algorithm is implemented separately for clarity and ease of understanding:

-1. **SVM_Sentiment_Analysis.ipynb:** Implementation of sentiment analysis using Support Vector Machines (SVM) with Bag of Words.
+1. **svm.ipynb:** Implementation of sentiment analysis using Support Vector Machines (SVM) with Bag of Words.

-2. **Naive_Bayes_Sentiment_Analysis.ipynb:** Implementation of sentiment analysis using Naive Bayes with Bag of Words.
+2. **naive_bayes_model.ipynb:** Implementation of sentiment analysis using Naive Bayes with Bag of Words.

-3. **Random_Forest_Sentiment_Analysis.ipynb:** Implementation of sentiment analysis using Random Forest with Bag of Words.
+3. **randomforest.ipynb:** Implementation of sentiment analysis using Random Forest with Bag of Words.

-4. **Logistic_Regression_Sentiment_Analysis.ipynb:** Implementation of sentiment analysis using Logistic Regression with Bag of Words.
+4. **logistic_regression_model.ipynb:** Implementation of sentiment analysis using Logistic Regression with Bag of Words.

 ## Jupyter Notebooks and Dependencies